Writing a legally binding Will is not difficult. You just need to understand and follow the requirements.

 6. Write a Conclusion: At the end of the document, mention that you are signing the Will.
 Indicate the number of pages contained in the Will and the date.

-7. Get two witnesses who are not beneficiaries of the Will watch you sign and then sign the document.
+7. Get two witnesses who are not beneficiaries of the Will to watch you sign and then sign the document.
 These witnesses must be present when you three sign the Will each.

 Ontario law allows holographic (handwritten – unwitnessed Wills), but the condition is you have to write everything in your handwriting.
 Having a witness present may also help you to avoid anyone contesting the Will’s authenticity.
 However, there are no guarantees.